-To see Himalayan wildlife is where a tailor made nature holiday comes into its own.
+To see wildlife in the mountains is where a custom Himalayan nature trek comes into its own.
 Invariably to stand any chance of seeing anything you need to trek.
 On a hurried hiking itinerary and with a large group of people often making a total racket, the chances of seeing anything are remote.
 Sure, if you remember to look up you may just see a Golden Eagle or even a Lammergeir.
-So, if its Himalayan wildlife you're looking for, we can structure the trekking element to be a less hurried experience, provide you with a guide who knows about the wildlife of Nepal, as well as all the usual trek services (e.g. porterage) and allow more time at locations along the way to step away from the trails and human habitation and see what's out there.
-Of course wildlife watching can translate as a lot of searching, sitting around under cover with nothing happening, and trekking for prolonged periods.
-This may not be your 'cup of chai' .
-Thankfully we know one or two interesting places that can be reached by vehicle/air and where there are pleasant accommodations too .
-These make ideal 'base camps' for on foot Himalayan 'looking for nature day' excursions or to simply wait and see what passes by.
+So, if its Himalayan wildlife you're looking for, we can structure the trekking element to be a less hurried experience and allow more time at locations along the way .

 The chances are that wherever you go in Nepal you'll encounter wildlife.
 Even if looking for natural encounters isn't really your thing, a visit to world famous Chitwan National Park is something to seriously consider for a couple of days.
 There are around120 Bengal tigers in Chitwan, and also the one-horned rhinoceros, leopard, mugger crocodiles and the increasingly rare gharial, plus an incredible amount of colourful bird life.
-To visit Chitwan and take an elephant back safari, a river canoe ride, jungle jeep safari and realise that people live there too is an experience in itself.
+To visit Chitwan and enjoy a safari and also realise that people live there too is an experience in itself.
 Certainly if you've been in the Himalayas then the flat, almost sea-level Chitwan region puts Nepal in full perspective.

 All meals 'on tour' included